shaefelinger/codepedia/src/JS4web/browser events.md

 # Working with Browser Events

-Most events in the browser take place without being noticed — the events are undetected because there is no event handler associated with the event to execute an action.
 Event handlers are crucial for creating interactive websites with JavaScript.

 ### Monitor Events in Chrome